 CEOP (formerly the Child Exploitation and Online Protection Centre) provides advice on how to help children stay safe online.

-Listen to my Story - advice for young people, parents, carers, guardians and professionals on how to spot the warning signs of Child Sexual Exploitation.
+Advice for young people, parents, carers, guardians and professionals on how to spot the warning signs of Child Sexual Exploitation is available here.